syfrtech/svelte-grip/README.md

 - plain-ole CSS
 - whatever you want!

-### Why no .svelte files?
+### Svelte

-It can be tempting to create the functionality (like React), but we [resist the wrapper temptation](https://betterprogramming.pub/practical-svelte-the-use-directive-60635671335f)!
-Instead, we use `use:actions` to provide tool access.
+It can be tempting to create wrapper functionality (like React), but we [resist the temptation](https://betterprogramming.pub/practical-svelte-the-use-directive-60635671335f)!
+Instead, the `use:actions` to provide tool access without .svelte files.
 From there, you are welcome to extend your elements as Svelte components or additional actions as you see fit.

-### What about accessibility?
+### Accessibility

-This library is intended to fulfill accessibility / a11y without the headache and documented with references.
+This library is intended to fulfill accessibility / a11y with documentation and references, but without the headache.
 Even if you think you don't want/need accessibility, you still probably want it.
 For example:

 1. Accessible content is easier for machine processing: that means better SEO, better automation, better device compatibility, etc
 2. Your interface is keyboard friendly🎉.
 This makes your application more appealing to advanced users who are annoyed when having to drag their mouse all over a screen for no reason.
 3. You get thoroughly vetted patterns: no need to reinvent the wheel.
-4. You avoid wasting time with naming and inconsistencies (ex: no need to debate `class="modal" id="modal1"` vs `class="modal1"`)
+4. You can focus on features instead of naming (ex: no need to debate `class="modal" id="modal1"` vs `class="modal1"`)
 5. Your application is accessible to those with impairments.

 See also: